renato-almeida/hello-android-snap-ci/README.md

 - UI Tests `./gradlew connectedAndroidTest`
   - Run automatic tests (currently not working because on an error, GLIBC_2.15 not found)

+Other steps that would be nice to create would be to upload to beta distribution (HockeyApp, Fabric) and the upload to PlayStore

 ##TODO
 - Create a script to use on Setup stage
 - Add script to download selected build tools, platform and emulator versions, by getting them from the `build.gradle` file

+### Suggestions
+If you have any improv to this setup, please tell :)